Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels

-We simulate 30 $20m \times 20m$ Gaussian random fields as ground truth environments.
-The ground truth maps are regularly discretized into $200 \times 200$ grid cells using a uniform resolution of $0.1 m$.
-For simplification, the ground truth field values are normalized to the interval $[0, 1]$ and we define regions where ground truth values are above $0.7$ as hotspots of interest.
-To study mapping performance at different map scales, we conduct the experiments at 3 different maximal resolutions: $16 \times 16$, $32 \times 32$ and $64 \times 64$ grid cell maps corresponding to maximal tree depths of 2, 3 and 4 respectively, in a quadtree configuration.
-Note that a quadtree is a special case of an Nd-tree, thus different mapping settings are possible by adapting the general Nd-tree decomposition.
+We simulate 20 $20m \times 20m$ Gaussian random fields as ground truth environments representing a spatially-correlated field on a terrain.
+For simplification, the ground truth field values are normalized to $[0, 1]$ and we define regions with values $> 0.7$ as hotspots of interest.
+To assess mapping performance at different scales, we conduct experiments at 3 different maximal resolutions: $16 \times 16$, $32 \times 32$, and $64 \times 64$ grid cell maps corresponding to adaptive-resolution approaches with maximum tree depths of 4, 5, and 6, respectively, in a quadtree configuration.
+Note that a quadtree is a special case of an ND-tree, thus different mapping settings are possible by adapting the general ND-tree decomposition.

-The terrains are mapped using a lawnmower pattern to focus on comparing the methods in terms of mapping performance only, without variations due to planning.
-The UAV takes 16 non-overlapping measurements as shown in \cref{SF:mapping_results_gt} to fully cover the terrain, assuming a flight altitude of $2.5m$ and $5m \times 5m$ FoV on the ground.
-The UAV starting position is $[2.5,\, 2.5,\, 2.5]m$.
-For the GP-based mapping approaches (\textit{FR}, \textit{GPR}, \textit{ARGP}), we apply the squared exponential kernel function with hyperparameters $\bm{\theta} = \{\sigma^2 ,\,l\} = \{0.25,\,2.36\}$ trained from the ground truth maps and following \cref{E:average_kernel} to calculate the correlation in the prior maps.
-We choose a constant prior mean of $0.5$.
+The terrains are mapped using a lawnmower pattern to focus on comparing the methods in terms of mapping performance only, excluding the influence of path variations.
+To simulate a UAV monitoring mission, we take 16 non-overlapping measurements as shown in \cref{SF:mapping_results_gt} to fully cover the terrain, assuming a flight altitude of $2.5m$ and $5m \times 5m$ sensor footprint on the ground.
+For all GP-based mapping approaches (\textit{AR-BCM}, \textit{AR-GPR-IK}, \textit{FR-GPF} and \textit{Ours}), the SE kernel function with hyperparameters $\bm{\theta} = \{\sigma^2 ,\,l\} = \{1,\,2.36\}$ and constant prior mean of 0.5 are applied.
+For approaches using an integral kernel (\textit{AR-GPR-IK}, \textit{Ours}), we follow \cref{E:average_mean,E:average_kernel} to calculate the prior maps.